Image credit: Timberland

 Timberland is owned by VF Corporation.

-Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and Wastewater to business models and product circularity.
-Here we rate Timberland “It's a Start”.
+Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
+Here we rate Timberland “Good”.
 These are a few factors influencing its score:

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Timberland “It's a Start”.
+Here we rate Timberland “Good”.
 These are a few factors influencing its score:

 • There’s no evidence it ensures workers are paid living wages in its supply chain.